nstockton/mushclient-mume/README.md

 * dragall  --  Drag all corpses in the room.
 * draught [container]  --  Get the ingredients for the Orkish-draught herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
 * ebo [player]  --  Get an ebony scroll from all containers and recite it.
 If a player name is specified, recite it on him/her.
-* fbag  --  Get food from the character's elven bag and eat it.
+* fbag  --  Get food from the elven bag in the character's pack and eat it.
 * fpack  --  Switch the cloak, fur, or mantle that the character is wearing with the fur in the character's pack.
 * fpouch  --  Switch the cloak, fur, or mantle that the character is wearing with the fur in the character's pouch.
 * gpack  --  Switch the gloves that the character is currently wearing with the ones in the character's pack.
 * healing [container]  --  Get the ingredients for the Healing herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
 * helm  --  Remove the character's circlet or crown, and switch to using the character's helmet.
-* kbag  --  Get a butcher knife from the character's elven bag.
+* kbag  --  Get a butcher knife from the elven bag in the character's pack.
 * leafcake [container]  --  Get the ingredients for the Leaf-cake herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
 * lev  --  Prints the character's current level.
 * li [container]  --  Look in container.